Pennsylvania Route 743: Route description

 PA 743 begins at PA 441 near the borough of Marietta in East Donegal Township, Lancaster County, heading northwest on two-lane undivided Maytown Road.
 The road passes a mix of farms and residential subdivisions as it comes to the community of Maytown.
 Here, PA 743 becomes South River Street and is lined with homes.
 The road comes to the Center Square traffic circle with High Street in the center of Maytown, where the name changes to North River Street.
 After passing through Maytown, the route becomes Maytown Road again and continues north through open farmland with a few homes, crossing into West Donegal Township.
 PA 743 makes a turn northeast prior to curving northwest.
 The road heads northeast and enters the borough of Elizabethtown, coming to a bridge over Amtrak's Keystone Corridor railroad line.
 A short distance later, PA 743 comes to an intersection with PA 230 and forms a concurrency with that route by turning northwest onto South Market Street.
 The road, which contains a center left-turn lane, passes several homes prior to entering the downtown area of Elizabethtown, where it becomes two lanes wide, and intersecting PA 241, at which point that route joins PA 230 and PA 743 on North Market Street.
 The road crosses Conoy Creek before it leaves the downtown and enters residential areas, with PA 241 and PA 743 splitting from PA 230 by briefly heading northeast on Linden Avenue.
 PA 241 and PA 743 turn north onto North Hanover Street a short distance later, passing a mix of homes and businesses as it crosses into Mount Joy Township and becomes Hershey Road.
 PA 241 splits from PA 743 by heading northeast onto Mt.
-Gretna Road, and PA 743 heads north-northeast to an interchange with PA 283.
+Gretna Road, and PA 743 heads north-northeast to a diamond interchange with the PA 283 freeway.
 Within the area of the interchange, the road is briefly a four-lane divided highway.
 At this point, the route becomes concurrent with PA 341 Truck in the northbound direction and heads into areas of farms and woods as a two-lane undivided road, crossing the Conewago Recreation Trail.